bucketeer-io/bucketeer-docs/docs/getting-started/create-bucketeer-account.md

 import CenteredImg from '@site/src/components/centered-img/CenteredImg';

-Buckteers is an open-source project that allows you to manage and track data related to different environments.
-To begin using Buckteers, you need to create an account.
-This guide assumes that the Buckteers system is already up and running and that you have access to an Admin account.
+Bucketeer allows you to manage and track data related to different environments.
+To begin using Bucketeer, you need an account.
+Ask the administrator to create an account if you are a new team member.

+The following steps show how to create an account as an Admin.

 ## Account types